jagannathBhat/bhat.dev/CONTRIBUTING.md

 ## Pull Request Process

+### For non-project members

+1. Feel free to fork this repo and start tinkering.
+If you feel like you can make a contribution to this repo, find a list of issues you can work on, or create your own issue.
+This makes sure that you are spending time on contributions that are relevant to the project.
+2. Please use only lower case alphabets when writing commit messages or when naming branches and pull requests.
+Do no use past tense in commit messages.
+Please go through the [commit log](https://github.com/jagannathBhat/bhat.dev/commits/master) to get an idea of the convention for the commit messages.
+3. After making contributions, create a pull request with a name that sumarises what the contributions include.
+Link the pull request to the related isssue using an association keyword.
+[Learn more](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).

+### For project members

 1. When we start working on an issue, we create a branch for that issue.

    The branch name must start with the issue number.